Hebbinkpro/MagicCrates/README.md

 - If the player has already received 1x `shard`, the shard is replaced by 10x `dirt` (`replace_amount`x `replacement`)
   - The crate now contains 50x `dirt` and no shards

-### crates.json

-This file contains all the crates created on your server.
-Do not change the content of this file, otherwise it is possible to break the plugin.

-### rewarded_players.json

-This file contains all the rewards a player has received and is used for unique crates

-## Credits

-- This plugin uses [Commando](https://github.com/Paroxity/Commando) and [FormsUI](https://github.com/Vecnavium/FormsUI)